10 Alternative Financing Solutions Instead of a Business Loan

 Negatives

-• Costly: Fees and interest on outstanding invoices can add up, making factoring a more expensive option over time when compared to other small business lending options.
+• Costly: Fees and interest on outstanding invoices can add up, making factoring more expensive over time when compared to other small business lending options.

-• Credit control concerns: Some factoring companies may operate without non-notification services, meaning you can’t always control how customer interactions are handled if the factorer aggressively pursues overdue invoices.
+• Credit control concerns: Some factoring companies may operate without non-notification services.
+That means you can’t always control how customer interactions are handled, and the factorer may aggressively pursue overdue invoices.

-With a merchant cash advance, you receive a lump sum based on future sales made via credit and debit card transactions.
+With a merchant cash advance, you receive a lump sum advance of future credit and debit card transactions.
 The lender then takes a percentage of your daily card sales until the advance is paid off.
+Keep in mind, you’ll be charged a factor rate on the amount you borrow, which is similar to paying interest.

 Positives